heyitsaamir/OpenDevinBot/README.md

 ---

 Open Devin as it is, is an all-encompassing project.
 It contains the backend and frontend.
 In this project, I tried to integrate the project with Microsoft Teams.
-It uses a [fork](https://github.com/heyitsaamir/OpenDevin) of Open Devin which contains two major modifications:
+It uses a [fork](https://github.com/heyitsaamir/OpenDevin) of Open Devin which contains three major modifications:
 1. It removes the chat-pane from the frontend.
 2. It modifies the backend such that socket messages are broadcasted to multiple frontends.
 3. Enables the ability for the backend to ask the user questions